angryziber/kotlin-jooby-svelte-template/README.md

     * Postgres is used for DB (runnable using docker-compose)
     * Liquibase migrates the DB
     * Server unit tests use Junit5/Mockk
-    * Repository integration tests run in in-memory H2 DB to avoid any dependencies
+    * Repository integration tests run in the same DB instance (different schema)
 * UI is built with Svelte + Snowpack with TypeScript support
     * UI tests use Web Test Runner and TypeScript
 * E2E tests use Selenide to drive the actual browser backed by H2 DB